 At Cargotec, safety, wellbeing, working conditions and human rights are seen as the most material topics in terms of social and employee matters.
-Safety covers employee, supplier and subcontractor safety, as well as safety related to the usage of the products and services.
+Safety covers employee,

 Cargotec is committed to full compliance with all of the applicable national and international laws and regulations.
 Cargotec values transparency, supports business integrity and recognises that economic, environmental and social performance together form the basis for endorsing sustainability in its business operations.
 The main international codes Cargotec supports are: United Nations (UN) Universal Declaration of Human Rights, UN Global Compact, International Labour Organization (ILO) Declaration on Fundamental Principles and Rights at Work, and OECD's Guidelines for Multinational Enterprises.